Shippable/docs/sources/deploy/kubernetes.md

     type: cluster
     integration: op_int   # friendly name of the integration you created
     pointer:
+      bastionHost:   # If using bastion host for configuring kubernetes clusters
+        address:        <public address of your bastion host>
+        user:           <bastionHost user>
+        keyIntegration: <key_integration_resource> # Can be an sshKey or pemKey integration resource
-      sourceName: "app-kubernetes-cluster" # name of the actual cluster in Kubernetes
+      sourceName: "kubernetes-test-cluster"    # name of the actual cluster
 ```

 ###4.
 Create deployment job